anvaka/common-words/README.md

 Empty white rectangles are quads with available space.
 If our candidate rectangle is smaller than any of these empty quads we could immediately place it inside such quad.

-Naive approach with quadtree index gives decent results, however it is also susceptible to visual artifacts.
+A simple approach with quadtree index gives decent results, however, it is also susceptible to visual artifacts.
 You can see quadrants borders - no text can be placed on the intersection of quads: